-- 395. Studies in Biology Lecture, laboratory or seminar classes in a special topic of biology.
-For 2005-06, offerings will include Advanced Topics in Bioinformatics, Microbiology, Population Genetics, and Plant Form and Function.
-Prerequisites: Core courses in biology.
+395. Studies in Biology - Lecture, laboratory or seminar classes in a special topic of biology.
+For 2005-06, offerings will include Advanced Topics in Bioinformatics,

+Microbiology, Population Genetics, and Plant Form and Function.
+Prerequisites: all core courses in biology.
+Three to Four Credits Staff

-\\Three to Four Credits\\ Staff\\ - 421.
-Evolutionary Biology A study of special topics concerning the process of evolution and its mechanisms involving both micro and macro evolution.
+421. Evolutionary Biology - A study of special topics concerning the process of evolution and its mechanisms involving both micro and macro evolution.
 Each year a different special topic is explored.
 Past examples include evolutionary molecular biology and speciation.
 Three lectures and one 3-hour laboratory/discussion per week.
-Prerequisites: Core courses in biology.
-Four Credits Cronkite Fall Semester - 422.
-Invertebrate Zoology The biology of selected invertebrate animals will be studied with emphasis on their functional morphology, ecology and behavior.
+Prerequisites: all core courses in biology.
+Four Credits Cronkite Fall Semester

+422. Invertebrate Zoology - The biology of selected invertebrate animals will be studied with emphasis on their functional morphology, ecology and behavior.
 Laboratory includes field studies with a weekend trip to southern Indiana.
 Two lectures and two 3-hour laboratories per week.
-Prerequisites: Core courses in biology.
+Prerequisites: all core courses in biology.

-Four Credits Bultman Spring Semester Odd Years
+Four Credits Bultman Spring Semester, Odd Years

 432. Vertebrate Zoology - Vertebrate examples are used to investigate a broad range of biological topics including evolution, speciation, historical and modern zoogeography, energetics, behavior, ecology and conservation.
 Laboratory includes both laboratory exercises and field trips that focus on the taxonomy, external morphology, natural history and field identification of local vertebrates.
 Three lectures and one 3-hour laboratory per week.
 Additional out-of-class hours are required.
-Prerequisites: Core courses in biology.
+Prerequisites: all core courses in biology.

-Four Credits Winnett-Murray, Murray Fall Semester Alternate Years
+Four Credits Winnett-Murray, Murray Fall Semester, Alternate Years

 442. Advanced Topics in Animal Physiology - An in-depth examination of some aspects of animal physiology such as cardiovascular systems, renal physiology, endocrinology, immunology, or environmental physiology.
 Three lectures and one 3-hour laboratory per week, or two lectures and two 2-hour laboratories per week.
-Prerequisites: Core courses in biology.

-Four Credits Barney, Fraley Spring Semester Odd Years
+Additional out-of-class hours are required.
+Not open to students who have taken Biology 221, unless permission is granted by the instructor.
+Prerequisites: all core courses in biology.
+Four Credits Barney, Fraley Spring Semester, Odd Years